 The Lower Gardens

-These manicured gardens in the heart of Bournemouth, between the High Street and the sea, are gorgeous all year round.
+These gardens in the heart of Bournemouth, between the High Street and the sea, are gorgeous all year round.

 Russell-Cotes Art Galley And Museum

 This Victorian villa is jam-packed with art, sculptures and curios.

 But it’s the house itself that is the real draw, with themed rooms inspired by the owners’ travels such as The Mikado’s Room.